googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 Check the [Client SDK Documentation]({{< relref "_index.md" >}}) for more details on each of the SDK functions and how to run the SDK locally.

+{{% feature expiryVersion="1.1.0" %}}
 The REST API can be accessed from `http://localhost:59358/` from the game server process.
+{{% /feature %}}

+{{% feature publishVersion="1.1.0" %}}
+The REST API can be accessed from `http://localhost:${AGONES_SDK_HTTP_PORT}/` from the game server process.
+`AGONES_SDK_HTTP_PORT` is an environment variable automatically set for the game server process by Agones to support binding the REST API to a dynamic port.
+It is advised to use the environment variable rather than a hard coded port; otherwise your game server will not be able to contact the SDK server if it is configured to use a non-default port.
+{{% /feature %}}

 Generally the REST interface gets used if gRPC isn't well supported for a given language or platform.